-In 2006, Providence College initiated a four-year, pilot program with regards to a test-optional policy concerning the submission of standardized test scores (SAT Reasoning Test or ACT) for college admission purposes.
-When you see "test-optional" at other institutions, make sure that you ask them what that means for them, since each institution will have a different policy.
+In 2006, Providence College initiated a "test-optional policy" concerning the submission of standardized test scores (SAT Reasoning Test or ACT) for college admission purposes.
 At Providence College, students who are applying to the college have the option to either submit their scores or not submit their scores for the purpose of the admission process.
-We feel that your high school record is a better indicator of your academic performance than a four hour test.
+We feel that your high school record is a better indicator of your academic performance than a four-hour test.
 If the student is accepted and decides to enroll at Providence College, the student then will be required to submit the scores for statistical and advisory purposes.
+(When you see "test-optional" at other institutions, make sure that you ask them what that means for them, since each institution will have a different policy!).

 Since the academic review for admission at PC has always focused more on each student's high school performance than standardized test scores, this policy change allows students to decide whether or not they wish to have their standardized test scores considered as part of their application for admission.
 Students who choose not to submit SAT or ACT scores will still receive full consideration for admission and merit scholarships.

 Again, please note: Students who have taken a standardized test and who choose to enroll at Providence College will be required to submit their test scores upon enrollment.

 Why will students need to send standardized test scores after they have officially enrolled at PC?

 Test scores will be required after students enroll at Providence College so that they may receive appropriate academic advisement.
 The scores will also be used in the assessment of the test-optional program.

 If I have chosen not to take a standardized test, do I have to take one upon enrollment at PC?